manningstinson/atlas-nextjs/README.md

-# atlas-nextjs
+## Atlas Next JS

-Next JS project for Atlas T5
+This is the starter template for the Atlas Next JS project.
+It contains the starting code for the Q&A application.